chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 ## 2. Data wrangling and exploration

-Get a first overview of the data.
+After having obtained the data, we first get an overview of the data.

 {% highlight python %}
 df.info()